wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+= Version 5.7.0 =
- = Version 5.6.0 =
+  * Added the option to block repeat voting in polls by IP = Version 5.6.0 =
-  *Improvements & fixes on poll studio
+  * Improvements & fixes on poll studio
  = Version 5.5.0 =
-  *Improvements & fixes on poll reporting statistics *Improvements & fixes on poll core flows
+  * Improvements & fixes on poll reporting statistics
+  * Improvements & fixes on poll core flows
  = Version 5.4.0 =
-  *Added to the poll results screen the following poll stats: poll engagement stats, poll social stats & poll traffic stats = Version 5.3.0 =
+  * Added to the poll results screen the following poll stats: poll engagement stats, poll social stats & poll traffic stats = Version 5.3.0 =
-  *Add a clone function that allows to easily create multiple polls from the same template *Add the option to schedule when the poll will be closed = Version 5.2.0 =
+  * Add a clone function that allows to easily create multiple polls from the same template
+  * Add the option to schedule when the poll will be closed = Version 5.2.0 =
-  *Revamp of the poll social sharing settings
+  * Revamp of the poll social sharing settings
-  *revamp of add poll to website screen
+  * revamp of add poll to website screen
  = Version 5.1.0 =
-  *Add Facebook comments to polls added to Facebook pages *Add the option to preview the poll in different widths = Version 5.0.0 =
+  * Add Facebook comments to polls added to Facebook pages
+  * Add the option to preview the poll in different widths = Version 5.0.0 =
   * Improvements to poll style studio
   * Added option to configure head to head polls not to show results before voting